Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Guilds/List/The_Blossoming_Lavender.md

 unity that could be found between homeless groups seen within the city - and people who were willing to take the initiative further.

+Currently (427 NE), Blossoming Lavender leadership counts three people: a young redhaired lady, **Laika Narras**, an old philanthropist **Facon Tarlae** and **Minne de Harat**, an aristocrat lady married to one of Waine's richest traders.

 ---
 ♜♢
 [💠](/Entrance.md) 〰️ [➰](/Loreum/Loreum.md) 〰️ [🏯](/Loreum/Topics/Guilds.md) 〰️ [🕌](/Loreum/Topics/Guilds/Ansur_Guilds.md)